retlim/Fusion/README.md

 ### Lifecycle Hooks

-Each package can provide custom scripts that run after recycling, downloading, installing, or updating, and before migrating or deleting the package.
+Packages can define custom scripts in their metadata that run after recycling, downloading, installing, or updating, and before migrating or deleting the package.

 ### Loadable Code